Lichfield rail crash: The crash

 At Lichfield Trent Valley station there were four tracks running through the station: two fast through lines in each direction with loops on each side for trains stopping at the station.

 The crash occurred at 18:58, and involved the 14:50 fish train from Fleetwood to London Broad Street.
 This train consisted of seven four-wheel fish vans and a brake van hauled by a Stanier Class 5 4-6-0 No. 5495.
 It was travelling at around 35 mph when it passed into the station, and was scheduled to run through on the fast up line.
 However at the north end of the station, the points had become stuck in the position used by the preceding train – a to local passenger train, which had left the main line for the platform loop in order to stop at the station and was still waiting there for the goods train to pass.
 The goods train was diverted onto the platform loop where it collided with the rear end of the local passenger train.
-The passenger train consisted of four old wooden-bodied coaches; the force of the impact demolished the rear three coaches, and hurled the engine (LNWR Prince of Wales Class 4-6-0 number 25802) forwards 100 yards.
+The passenger train consisted of four old wooden-bodied coaches; the force of the impact demolished the rear three coaches, and hurled the engine (LNWR Prince of Wales Class 4-6-0 number 25802) forwards 100 yd.